domdudepits/BlueMoon-Project/README.md

 # BlueMoon-Project

-Blue Moon a messaging and blogging platform project.
+Blue Moon Project a messaging and blogging platform built using MERN stack.